ERIC H. KARP | OF COUNSEL FRANCHISE LAW | DIVORCE, FAMILY LAW & PROBATE LITIGATION

 In June 1994 Mr. Karp testified before the U.S. House of Representatives Small Business Committee on "Self-Regulation of Franchising: The IFA Code of Ethics."
 An elected delegate to the 1995 White House Conference on Small Business, Mr. Karp has three times testified before committees of the Massachusetts Legislature on franchise issues, most recently in June 2011.
 Mr. Karp has provided advice and assistance to the U.S. House Judiciary Committee and its staff on proposed federal legislation on franchising.

 Since 1996 Mr. Karp has served on the Franchise Project Group of the Franchise and Business Opportunities Committee of the North American Securities Administrators Association.
-He has six times been a presenter at the ABA Forum on Franchising, thrice at the International Franchise Association Legal Symposium.
+He has eleven times been a presenter at the ABA Forum on Franchising, thrice at the International Franchise Association Legal Symposium.
 He was also an active participant in the debate over the revision of the Federal Trade Commission’s Franchise Disclosure Rule from 1997 to 2007 and is an equally active participant in the current review of the Rule.

 Mr. Karp has periodically been a guest lecturer at Babson College in its MBA program on franchising.

 Mr. Karp has also served as a member of the Council of Advisors of the Gerson Lehman Group, an independent primary research firm serving domestic and international business and investment leaders, providing advice and consultation on franchise issues and relationships.

 Mr. Karp has been quoted in numerous media, including MSNBC, the New York Times, The Wall Street Journal, USA Today, The Boston Globe, Franchise Times, State House News Service, CCH Business Franchise Guide, Continental Franchise Review, Optometric Management, Vision Monday, Success Magazine, Smart Money Magazine, Fortune Small Business Magazine, Realtor Magazine, Income Opportunities Magazine and Entrepreneur Magazine.

 Mr. Karp is a graduate of Boston University and Boston University School of Law.